-- An analytical framework for computing the average performance of lookups - The surprising result that redundancy in routing tables, such as Kademlia's k-buckets, directly improves mean lookup performance by reducing hop count - kFetch, a tool for extracting the routing table from Kad peers - kLookup, a parameterized tool for performing lookups over Kad using a variety of lookup algorithms - Characterizations of the completeness and freshness of the routing tables in Kad - Demonstrating experimentally that parallel lookup can reduce hop count, as predicted by our framework - Experiments finding the optimum degree of parallelism $(\alpha = 3)$ for use over Kad - Experiments finding the optimum degree of replication (c=3) to overcome routing table inconsistencies in Kad - Methodology that can be applied to studying and tuning parameters for any widely deployed DHT.
+- Analytical Framework: We develop an analytical framework for computing the average performance of lookups for prefix-matching DHTs.
+This lead to the surprising result that redundancy in routing tables, such as Kademlia's k-buckets, directly improves mean lookup performance by reducing hop count - New Tools: (i) kFetch, a tool for extracting the routing table from Kad peers, (ii) kLookup, a parameterized tool for performing lookups over Kad using a variety of lookup algorithms - Empirical Findings: (i) Validating the predictions of our analytical framework, (ii) Locating the sweet spot for the degree of lookup parallelism to improve lookup efficiency, (iii) Locating the sweet spot for the degree of replication to overcome routing table inconsistencies

-While this study is inevitably centered around Kad, our analysis, methodologies, tools and findings are mostly applicable to other DHTs with proper adjustment.
-To address wider applicability of our work, we briefly discuss how some issues can be pursued in the context of other DHTs.
-Our extensive examination of eMule's implementation also revealed several bugs in their implementation, some which will be fixed in the next revision.
+While this study is centered around Kad, our analysis, methodologies, tools and findings are mostly applicable to other DHTs with proper adjustment.
+To address the wider applicability of our work, we briefly discuss how some issues can be pursued in the context of other DHTs.
+Our extensive examination of eMule's source code also revealed several bugs, some of which were fixed in the next revision.